mujahidniaz/llama-3.1-copilot/README.md

 2. Use the chat interface to interact with Sherlock.
 3. Toggle the "Use Knowledge Base" option to include local document knowledge in responses.
 4. Adjust the number of relevant documents and chat history messages as needed.
-5. Use the "Reload Knowledge Base" button to update the system with new documents.
+5. Use the "Knowledge Base" section to **upload new documents** or **update existing ones** directly through the interface.
+6. The system will automatically process and index these documents for future use.

 ## Configuration